(866) 615-9507

 Overpayments occur when your insurance company pays you more than what you’re entitled to under the terms of your policy.
 This situation often arises when you return to work but continue to receive full LTD benefits or if your Social Security Disability Insurance (SSDI) claim is approved after LTD payments have already been made.

 • SSDI Offsets: Many LTD policies require you to apply for SSDI benefits.
 If approved, your insurance company may reduce your LTD payments and seek repayment from your SSDI backpay.
-For example, if your monthly LTD benefit is $4,000 and SSDI approves you for $1,500 monthly, your LTD payment could be reduced to $2,500, and the insurer will expect repayment from the SSDI backpay amount you receive.
+For example, if your monthly benefit is $4,000 and SSDI approves you for $1,500 monthly, your LTD payment could be reduced to $2,500, and the insurer will expect repayment from the SSDI backpay amount you receive.

 Offset Provisions in Your LTD Policy